pluralsight/guides/in-review/php/headaches-of-utf-8-bom/article.md

     grep -rl $'\xEF\xBB\xBF' .

-The second command that helps to remove is using `awk`.
+The second command that helps to remove is using `sed`.
 The command is as follows:

     sed -i '1 s/^\xef\xbb\xbf//' *.php